ray-project/ray/doc/source/using-ray-on-a-large-cluster.rst

   parallel-ssh -h workers.txt -P -t 0 -I < upgrade.sh

 Note here that we use the ``-t 0`` option to set the timeout to infinite.
+You may also want to use the ``-p`` flag, which controls the degree of parallelism used by parallel ssh.

 It is probably a good idea to ssh to one of the other nodes and verify that the upgrade script ran as expected.